-Please note: Lani is not currently accepting any new clients with ICBC claims.
+Lani is not currently accepting any ICBC claims-connected clients

 Lani (she/hers) believes in creating a warm and trusting space that can best support personal growth - one where clients are always encouraged to arrive at their own insights.
 She loves helping people discover and embrace strengths and resilience in order to achieve their goals and feel more connected to the people around them.